chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 ### Client polling

 Polling for new apps will always be initiated by the client, so we simply have to wait.
-If we are impatient and just want to simulate the attack, we can log on to the victim host and force a restart of the UF.
+If we are impatient and just want to simulate the attack, we can log on to the target host and force a restart of the UF.

     C:\Program Files\SplunkUniversalForwarder\bin> .\splunk.exe restart

 ![](../assets/img/splunk-rce/2019-10-03-00-13-13.png)

-After the restart we monitor using `tcpdump`, where we should see the victim start connecting to our fake DS, thus installing the deployed app and execute the payload.
+After the restart we monitor using `tcpdump`, where we should see the target start connecting to our fake DS, thus installing the deployed app and execute the payload.

 Note that the location of the deployed apps on the Windows endpoint is `C:\Program Files\SplunkUniversalForwarder\etc\apps`.
 You should see your malicious app here.